priscilla-arinze/Project---Demographic-Data-Analyzer/README.md

 In this challenge you must analyze demographic data using Pandas.
 You are given a dataset of demographic data that was extracted from the 1994 Census database.
 Here is a sample of what the data looks like:

-click [here](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer) to see full DataFrame
+### Click [here](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer) to see full DataFrame

 You must use Pandas to answer the following questions: